to-masz/s2examples/README.md

 See `src/RegoinCovererAction.php` for more details.

-##### Querying
+### Querying

-And at the end one of the coolest search technology combinations out there are the ability to combine geo and search.
+And at the end one of the coolest search technology combinations out there - the ability to combine geo and search.

 Querying the Elasticsearch in our configuration for this combination is very easy.